jleben/stitch/doc/pages/connections.md

 A Server owns a shared object and provides this same object to all Clients that connect to it.
 The lifetime of the shared object is equal to the lifetime of the Server.

-In contrast, when two Clients are connected to each other, a shared object is associated specifically with this connection, and it is destroyed as soon as they are disconnected or either of them is destroyed.
+In contrast, a Client gets access to a separate shared object for each of its connections.
+A connection to a Server provides it with the Server's shared object.
+A connection with another Client provides it with an individual shared object exclusive to this connection, and discarded when the Clients are disconnected.

 Connections are managed using the following functions: